MichaelSchaecher/linux-kernel/README.md

 requirements for building and running the kernel, and information about the problems which may result by upgrading your kernel.

+## Licensing

+The Linux Kernel is provided under:

+> SPDX-License-Identifier: GPL-2.0 WITH Linux-syscall-note

+Being under the terms of the GNU General Public License version 2 only, according with:

+> LICENSES/preferred/GPL-2.0

+With an explicit syscall exception, as stated at:

+> LICENSES/exceptions/Linux-syscall-note

+In addition, other licenses may also apply.
+Please see:

+> Documentation/process/license-rules.rst

+for more details.

+All contributions to the Linux Kernel are subject to this COPYING file.

 ## Changes Made for WSL

 This is by default the current stable Linux kernel source found **[here](https://www.kernel.org/)**; then only notable changes made is for _WSL2_ support.

 Instead of copying or downloading the config file from Microsoft's Linux kernel **[rep](https://github.com/microsoft/WSL2-Linux-Kernel)**, I've added support for x86_64 hardware.
-This means that if you run any of the `make` commands for configure the build environment, if you was running the Linux distro inside _wsl_ then the right config file well be used.
+This means that if you run any of the `make` commands for configuring the build environment, if you was running the Linux distro inside _wsl_ then the right config file well be used.

 For more info about how to compile the kernel for _wsl_ visit this how to **[guide](https://michaelschaecher.github.io/2022-01-15-how-to-compile-the-kernel-for-wsl/)**.